Xiaq1998/Studium-TUDA/WS23-24/PKI.md

   + Allowed number of subsequent certificates before anyPolicy is no longer permitted
   + Self-issued certificates not counted, may still use anyPolicy
 * Example: Policy evaluation (User requires "Gold")
+* E.g. Value of "1" &rarr; anyPolicy may be processed in next certificate in the path, but not in additional ones.

 <img src="/Users/summer/Pictures/截屏/Screenshot_2024-01-27 19.00.56_Mklaly.jpg" alt="Screenshot_2024-01-27 19.00.56_Mklaly" style="zoom:50%;" />